damiib/Regex-Tutorial/Develop/Develop/gist-template.md

 This is an example of email regex.
 I will give an example of matching of email letters and characters.
 When we write [a,b,c,d] this means any of these letters can be used.
 When we write [^a,b,c,d] this means any letter but a,b,c,d.
 When we write [A-Z] it means any captipal letter from A-Z.  When we write [0-9], it means and number from 0-9.
 When we write [^0-9], it means any number except for 0-9.
 Here is the email that I will do as an example: damali_5@gmail.com.
 It will be written like this [A-Za-z 0-9 _] +[@] [a-z] +[\a-z]{2,3}
 ## Summary
+I chose emails because emails are something everyone uses in today's society.
+Email security is important because most emails contain delicate information.
+This information is personal and something that everyone does not need to see.
+One of the ways you can keep your emails secured is by using unique passwords and word phrases.
+Having a difficult password will keep hackers from easily breaking into your emails.

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

+In my tutorial, I used anchors, bracket expressions, grouping constructors and character excape.

 ## Table of Contents